 Abstract

-Infections like hepatitis; alcoholic liver disease further led to chronic infections.
-This results in scarring of liver tissue, cirrhosis, and finally liver failure.
-During liver fibrosis, there are an excess and disorganized accumulation of extracellular matrix (ECM) components which cause the loss of normal liver cell functions.
+Various types of liver disease exist, such as hepatitis and alcoholic liver disease.
+These liver diseases can result in scarring of liver tissue, cirrhosis, and finally liver failure.
+During liver fibrosis, there is an excess and disorganized accumulation of extracellular matrix (ECM) components which cause the loss of normal liver cell functions.
 For patients with chronic liver disease, fibrosis prediction is an essential part of the assessment and management.
 To diagnose liver fibrosis, several invasive and noninvasive markers have been proposed.
 However, the adoption of invasive markers remains limited due to their inherent characteristics and poor patient acceptance rate.
-In contrast, the noninvasive markers can expedite the clinical decision through informed judgment about disease stage and prognosis.
-These noninvasive markers are classified into two types (Imaging techniques and Serum Biomarkers).
+In contrast, noninvasive markers can expedite the clinical decision through informed judgment about disease stage and prognosis.
+These noninvasive markers are classified into two types: Imaging techniques and serum biomarkers.
 However, the diagnostic values of biomarkers associated with liver fibrosis have also been analyzed.
-In such cases, the serum levels of ECM proteins when diffused into systematic circulation, either reacts matrix accumulation or degradation.
-During virus-host interactions, several regulatory steps take place to control gene expression, such as the change in cellular microRNAs expression profiles.
-MicroRNAs are a class of non-coding RNAs (18-20 long nucleotides) that functions in the post-transcriptional regulation of gene expression.
-Although various noninvasive markers have been suggested in recent years, however, certain limitations have restricted their clinical applications.
+For example, the serum levels of ECM proteins can react to either matrix accumulation or degradation.
+During virus-host interactions, several regulatory steps take place to control gene expression, such as the change in cellular microRNA expression profiles.
+MicroRNAs are a class of non-coding RNAs (18-20 long nucleotides) that function by post-transcriptional regulation of gene expression.
+Although various noninvasive markers have been suggested in recent years, certain limitations have restricted their clinical applications.
 Understanding the potential of non-invasive biomarkers as a therapeutic option to treat liver fibrosis is still in progress.

 Key Words: Liver fibrosis; Non-invasive biomarkers; Viral hepatitis; MicroRNA; Cirrhosis; Fibroscan